hugomell/osfHYoungFFCWS/README.md

 This is the file used by `{renv}` to record the exact versions of the R dependencies that need to be present to execute the code for the project.

+If you do not already have `renv` installed on your machine, run `install.packages("renv")`.

 Then, to restore the computing environment run `renv::init()` and select the `Restore the project from the lockfile` option.
 This will install all the necessary R packages in a new `renv/` folder at the root of your project.

+Now, the next time we open RStudio or an R console from the root of our project directory the `renv` environment will be automatically loaded and all the packages should be available.